padi/weekly/README.md

 3. Send a PR.

 ## Weekly challenges
+Weekly challenges are in week-<n>.md.
 When you finish a task please tick the checkbox.
 There will be instructions per week as well.

-### OPEN SOURCE WEEK (March 27 - April 3)

-After you've completed a task, link to it.

-- [ ] Contribute to an open source project
-- [ ] Write a blog post on anything (what you've learned, etc.) while contributing to an open source project

-Stretch goals

-- [ ] Contribute to another open source project

 At the end of the week, I'll compile a list of all the PRs and blog posts done by the participants of the challenge.